Rules

 - If a question is answered correctly, the team that answered the question correctly is awarded 5 points and the bonus will be read to them.

-- Once the moderator indicates that the question is incorrect, the second
+- Once the moderator indicates that the question is incorrect, players on the second team will have five seconds to buzz in and provide an answer.

-correctly, this team is awarded 5 points and the bonus will be read to
+- If a player on the second team buzzes in, is recognized, and answers the question correctly, this team is awarded 5 points and the bonus will be read to them.

 - If both teams are unsuccessful with a toss-up, the bonus is not read.
 The moderator will identify the correct answer to the toss-up and proceed to the next toss-up.